Greta Brancaleoni, Ph.D.

 Research projects

-• Jan - June 2023 Research project “Multidisciplinary microregional studies of the Middle Palaeolithic in the south-western Chatkal Range (western Tian Shan piedmonts, Uzbekistan)”, 2017/25/B/HS3/00520.
+• Jan – Jun 2023 — Co-investigator, “Multidisciplinary microregional studies of the Middle Palaeolithic in the south-western Chatkal Range (western Tian Shan piedmonts, Uzbekistan)” (National Science Centre, Poland, 2017/25/B/HS3/00520).
 PI: Prof. Karol Szymczak, University of Warsaw.
-A co-investigator on a contract.

 Research visits